irstevenson/taslug.github.io/_posts/2016-10-16-launceston-september-meeting-29th-oct-dia-as-a-game-development-tool-royal-oak.md

 Hi people!
 For this month's Launceston meeting, we'll be taking a look at using the F/OSS diagramming tool Dia to assist with planning, designing and refining a game concept.

 **Where**
 Upstairs meeting room
 Royal Oak
-Crnr Brisbane &amp; Tamar Streets
+Crnr Brisbane & Tamar Streets

 **When**
 Saturday 29th October
 2:00pm Start
-As usual, people are welcome to join for lunch downstairs at 1:00pm
-Hope to see you there!
+As usual, people are welcome to join for lunch downstairs at 1:00pm Hope to see you there!